yoadg/yoadg.github.io/_wiki/webservices.md

 - **Document Exchange** – XML and JSON can represent not only plain data but also structured documents.
 Web services support the transparent transfer of documents to facilitate business integration.

 ## API Protocols
-An *Application Programming Interface (API)* is a set of defined rules that enable different applications to communicate with each other.
+An *Application Programming Interface (API)* is a set of defined rules that enable different computer programs (i.e. applications) to communicate with each other.
 It’s sometimes referred to as a contract between an information provider and an information user – establishing the content required from the consumer (the request) and the content required by the producer (the response).
 It acts as an intermediary layer that processes data transfers between systems, letting companies open their application data and functionality to external third-party developers, business partners, and internal departments within their companies.

 Traditionally, an API referred to an interface connected to a middleware, created with any of the low-level programming languages, such as C/C++, Java and Python.
 Such APIs are accessible within the application process through local procedure calling.
 Modern Web APIs however, are mostly remote, which means that they interact through a communication network to manipulate resources outside of the computer making the request.
 Web APIs are typically built on top of HTTP, resulting in developer-friendly interfaces that are easily accessible.